biagiolicari/FudBox/README.md

   - Import the project in Android Studio

-  -Build Gradle and Run the project 😎😎
+  - Build Gradle and Run the project 😎😎

 ## Devices Used to Test 👀